A greater vaccine dose may be necessary for upper respiratory tract protection than for lower respiratory tract protection.

 He X, Chandrashekar A, Zahn R, Wegmann F, Yu J, Mercado NB, McMahan K, Martinot AJ, Piedra-Mora C, Beecy S, Ducat S, Chamanza R, Huber SR, van Heerden M, van der Fits L, Borducchi EN, Lifton M, Liu J, Nampanya F, Patel S, Peter L, Tostanoski LH, Pessaint L, Van Ry A, Finneyfrock B, Velasco J, Teow E, Brown R, Cook A, Andersen H, Lewis MG, Schuitemaker H, Barouch DH.
 Low-dose Ad26.COV2.S protection against SARS-CoV-2 challenge in rhesus macaques.
 Cell.
 2021 Jun 24;184(13):3467-3473.e11.
 PMID:34133941

 Intranasal challenge with SARS-CoV-2 virus protected the immunised hamsters (either a single-dose or a prime/boost vaccination regimen).
-Two doses of vaccine elicited more potent neutralising

-response and reduced peak and total virus shedding by a greater level.
-Low levels of detectable virus was observed in the nasal turbinate tissue while
+Low levels of detectable virus was observed in the nasal turbinate tissue while lungs were completely clear from virus.

 After two doses, MF59-vaccinated hamsters showed an apparent reduction in viral load in the lungs and nasal turbinate tissues.
-In an animal model, neutralised antibody level is correlated with reduced virus shedding.

 Preclinical development of a molecular clampstabilised subunit vaccine for severe acute respiratory syndrome coronavirus 2